-proxy servers (Chankunthod et al. 1995) to reduce the amount of data that must be shipped over the internet.
-However these approaches are based on caching at the level of individual Web pages, which we argued is not optimal in our environment.
-In fact we hope to show through experiments that our approach does indeed outperform caching or materializing at the level of entire Web pages.
+Caching schemes have also been proposed for Web proxy servers [CDN+95] to reduce the amount of data that must be shipped over the internet.
+However these approaches are based on caching at the level of individual Web pages which we argued is not optimal in our environment.
+In fact we hope to show through experiments that our caching approach does indeed outperform caching at the level of entire Web pages.

 There is some work on caching that has been done for the information integration environment.
-An approach to caching for mediator systems is described in (S.Adali et al. 1997).
+An approach to caching for mediator systems is described in [SKPV97].
 The focus of their work however is caching for a mediator environment where we integrate information from sources that may not be traditional database systems.
 Their contribution is a caching approach based on first estimating the cost of accessing various sources based on statistics of costs of actually fetching data from the sources.
 In their approach reasoning about cache contents is done through the notion of invariants which are basically expressions that show possible substitutions or rewritings of queries.
-This approach provides quite limited semantic reasoning capabilities about the contents of the cached data as compared to our approach in which we are able to perform more powerful reasoning of the materialized data contents through LOOM.

-Another approach to caching for federated databases is described in (Goni et al. 1997).
+This approach provides quite limited semantic reasoning capabilities about the contents of the cached data as compared to our approach in which we are able to perform more powerful reasoning of the cached data contents through LOOM.
+Another approach to caching for federated databases is described in [GIMB97].
 Theirs is also a semantic caching approach where the data cached is described by queries.
-There are explicitly cached queries (queries directly corresponding to data cached) and also implicitly cached queries i.e., queries that can be answered if the data in the explicitly cached queries is cached.
+There are explicitly cached queries (queries directly corresponding to data cached) and also implicitly cached queries i.e., queries that can be answered if the the data in the explicitly cached queries is cached.
 At all times the system maintains the set of explicitly and implicitly cached queries and containment reasoning is done against this set for each user query to determine what portion of the requested data is cached.
 They also define some criteria for choosing an optimal set of queries to cache.
 Finding the optimal set is an NP-complete problem and they use an A algorithm to obtain a near optimal solution.
 A limitation of their approach is that the cached classes can only be in terms of classes in a predefined hierarchy of classes of information for a particular application.
 Our approach is much more flexible in that we dynamically propose new subclasses of information of interest by analyzing constraints in the queries.

-Discussion
+6 Discussion

-We have described an approach for optimizing the performance of information agents.
-We presented the RM algorithm which is used in determining what classes of information are useful to materialize as auxiliary data sources.
+We have described a semantic caching approach for optimizing the performance of information mediators.
+We presented the RM algorithm which is used in determining what classes of information are useful to cache as auxiliary data sources.
 However there are several other important issues that remain to be addressed and which we will be working on.